Choppy314/nba-game-prediction/README.md

 - scikit-learn for machine learning
 - nba_api to get game data
 - Standard Python libraries for everything else

-## Limitations & Future Work
-Right now the model is pretty basic.
-Some things I'd like to improve:
-- Add player-level data (injuries, star players)
-- Include betting lines as features
-- Try neural networks
-- Make predictions for future games
-- Try to also include playoffs?
-- Be able to run a playoff simulations

 ## License
 This is a student project - feel free to use the code for learning purposes!